Good and Bad Reasons to Tap Home Equity in 2026

 Ready to move forward?
 Here’s how to get started:

-Use an online calculator or speak to a lender to estimate how much you can borrow.
+Use an online calculator or speak with a lender to estimate how much you can borrow based on your current home value and mortgage balance.Compare your options

-Review rates and terms across home equity loans, HELOCs, and cash-out refinances.
+Review the rates and terms for home equity loans, HELOCs, and cash-out refinances to determine which product best fits your goals.Choose a lender

 Don’t settle for the first offer.
-Compare multiple lenders to find the best rates, fees, and terms.
+Compare lenders to find the best rates, fees, and terms—Refi.com specializes in helping homeowners access their equity through refinancing and home equity products.Apply online

-Gather your documentation, get prequalified, and submit your application.
+Gather your documentation, get prequalified, and submit your application with Refi.com to see what you qualify for.

 Alternatives to Tapping Home Equity